• Disease Overview

 Affected populations

 There have been a few reports of cicatricial alopecia occurring in a family.
 However, the majority of patients with cicatricial alopecia have no family history of a similar condition.
-Central centrifugal alopecia most commonly affects women of African ancestry and may occur in more than one family member.
-Dissecting cellulitis looks like deep cystic acne involving the scalp, and it occurs primarily in dark-skinned men.
+Central centrifugal alopecia most commonly affects females of African ancestry and may occur in more than one family member.
+Dissecting cellulitis looks like deep cystic acne involving the scalp, and it occurs primarily in dark-skinned males.
 While it is possible to have more than one type of hair loss condition, non-scarring forms of hair loss do not turn into scarring forms of hair loss.

 • < Previous section